qgadrian/smokex/README.md

 * [ ] Improve the scheduled jobs management, by either persisting them or finding a better solution than using a `start_phase`
 * [ ] Provide API endpoint to start an execution.
 Mind this will need an API KEY (see https://github.com/danschultzer/pow/issues/176)
+* [ ] Proper YAML linting and format check.
+Ideally on the WYSIWYG editor

 #### Distributed application